The diet industry has been doing you wrong by being wishy-washy about carbs. Despite what you may have heard, carbohydrates aren’t a no-no.

 We tend to think of carb intake as a requirement for physical performance.
 The night before the big day, a triathlete wants a plate of pasta to pump up her muscles with glycogen.

 But our brains need those delicious carbs just as much as our quads do.
-One study shows that low-carb diets can impair memory, learning, and other cognitive functions.
+One study showed that low-carb diets can impair memory.

 By depriving your mind of carbs, “you may experience a type of brain fog and have trouble paying attention,” Davidson says.

 However, some people with certain brain disorders, such as epilepsy or Alzheimer’s disease, have reduced symptoms on low-carb or ketogenic diets.
 Talk to your doctor to find out if a low-carb strategy would benefit or hurt you.

 Carbohydrates get a bad reputation in the diet and nutrition industry because they’re easy to grab and overeat, especially the unhealthy kind.